mobily-enterprises/jsonreststores/README.md

 Mixins are a powerful way to specialise a generic constructor.

+For example, the constructor `JsonRestStores` on its own is hardly useful as it doesn't allow you to wait for request and actually serve them.
+On its own, calling `protocolListen( 'HTTP', { app: app } );` will fail, because `protocolListen()` will attempt to run `protocolListenHTTP( { app: app } )`, which isn't defined.

+The good news is that the mixin `JsonRestStores.HTTPMixin` implements `protocolListenHTTP()` (as well as the corresponding `protocolSendHTTP()`), which makes `protocolListen( 'HTTP', { app: app } );` work.

+You can mix a store with as many protocol mixins as you like (although at this stage only HTTP is actually implemented).

-For example, the constructor `JsonRestStores` use on its own is hardly useful: it creates Json REST stores with the following data-manipulation methods left unimplemented (they will throw an error if they are run):
+`HTTPMixin` is only one piece of the puzzle: on its own, it's not enough.
+JsonRestStores mixed with `HTTPMixin` creates Json REST stores with the following data-manipulation methods left unimplemented (they will throw an error if they are run):

  * `implementFetchOne: function( request, cb )`
  * `implementInsert: function( request, forceId, cb )`